View all travel guides

 • Baguio for cooler weather and parks

-June marks the start of the rainy season, but many areas remain accessible.
+Despite the start of the rainy season, many destinations remain accessible.

-• Cebu for resorts close to the airport
+• Cebu for resort stays close to the airport

-• Iloilo for heritage sites and local cuisine
+• Iloilo for heritage sites and food experiences

 • La Union for surfing and cafés